birchpoplar/saasops/README.md

 - make status updates consistent and more descriptive on what is going on behind calcs
 - add in the docstrings for the typer commands
 - make the app call the name only, not python + main.py
--

-MAJOR ONE: dealing with contracts that are not 12 months:
-- what contribution to ARR
-- how to recognize revenue (divide total by number of months
-- need to solve this one next
-- perhaps needs annual equivalent
-- check the insight partners deck

-Notes on solution:
-- need override dates? or just assume that the entered dates are true or overridden - could add that audit trail stuff later, won't affect computation
-- then you'd need to calculate contract length
-- and effective annualized value

 1. add in color selection for charts with config load
 3. finish off typer command definitions plus docstrings
-4. add in two level command definition in typer
 4. build in database selection command/config (from CLI)
 5. sort out standard status update printlines for all functions (maybe Rich with horizontal lines etc.)
 6. build sanity check on segments/contracts - match total value and timeline, identify inconsistencies